 - Hiring a motorbike – we’ve already said this, but to reiterate: the cheapest Thailand travel insurance may not include a clause about motorbiking.
 Make sure you’re covered with the correct license and check whether or not your insurance covers any damage to the vehicle.

-- Trekking – whether in the mountainous north or chasing waterfalls in one of Thailand’s glorious national parks like Khao Sok, Thailand is brimming with hiking opportunities.
+- Trekking – whether in the mountainous north or while chasing waterfalls in one of the country’s glorious national parks, like Khao Sok, hiking in Thailand is something you should definitely try.
 But if you turn over on your ankle and need to hail a helicopter to the nearest emergency room, you might want to check you’re covered.

 - Rock climbing – we’re looking at you, Tonsai.
 Tonsai Beach is renowned for its rock climbing, so if you fancy being shown the ropes, make sure your Krabi travel insurance has your back.